 "We built a new power unit.
 Both the architecture and the materials have changed".

 The suppliers also promise great progress.
-Bridgestone, which has played such a large part in the triumphs of recent seasons, is convinced that it has found the ideal wet-weather tyre (the regulations from this year only require one type).
+Bridgestone, which has played such a huge part in the triumphs of recent seasons, is convinced that it has found the ideal wet-weather tyre (the regulations from this year only require one type).
 If it were to rain all the time, the climb to the fourth consecutive drivers' title (and fourth for the constructors) would be a formality, whisper the Japanese tyre specialists.

 "Italy and the government should take Ferrari as an example".